shyampurk/TomatoQC/README.md

 1. Objection detection - To test whether the tomato can be detected within an image.

-2. Shape Detection - To test whether the the shape of surface defect on the tomate image can be detected.
+2. Shape Detection - To test whether the surface feature defect on the tomate image can be detected.